-As part of its work plan, BAWSCA is actively working with its member agencies to implement and expand the WCIP (2009) and the Demand Study (2014).
-BAWSCA is also completing its "Making Conservation a Way of Life" Strategic Plan (Phase II completed in FY 2018-19) and Regional Water Demand and Conservation Savings Projections Project (Demand Study) (to be completed in June 2020) to identify additional ways to support the BAWSCA agencies in complying with new water use efficiency requirements in a cost-effective manner.
-BAWSCA is currently analyzing different approaches in terms of gaining insight into water use of commercial and residential customers for future fiscal years.
+In June 2020, BAWSCA completed a Regional Water Demand and Conservation Projections Study (Demand Study) as Phase 3 of its "Making Conservation a Way of Life" Strategic Plan to identify additional ways to support the BAWSCA agencies in complying with new water use efficiency requirements in a cost-effective manner.
+As part of its work plan, BAWSCA is actively working with its members agencies to implement and expand the WCIP (2009) and the Demand Study.
+BAWSCA is currently tracking the Water Use Efficiency legislation and have taken steps to provide resources to its member agencies.
 BAWSCA agencies have expressed a continued desire to participate in new and ongoing conservation measures offered by BAWSCA.
 Participation in BAWSCA's Regional Water Conservation Program assists agencies in meeting the existing Senate Bill x7-7 (SB x7-7) requirements for achieving a 20% reduction in urban water use by 2020 and will support agencies in complying with new water use efficiency targets to be implemented per SB 606 and AB 1668.